venaturum/smsp_bucket_index_formulations/README.md

 schedule is typically evaluated against a standard min-sum or min-max criteria and there may exist additional restrictions on each job $j$ such as a release date $r_j$, a due date $d_j$, or a deadline $\bar{d}_j$.

-The BI formulations provided in this repository are taken from
+The BI formulations provided in this repository are taken from the following thesis,

 [Clement, Riley.<br/>
 Mixed Integer Linear Programming Models for Machine Scheduling.<br/>
 PhD thesis.
 University of Newcastle.
 2015.](https://hdl.handle.net/1959.13/1310105)

-and represent a family of MILP models of which all, but one, generalise the classic TI model:
+and represent a family of Mixed Integer Linear Programming models of which all, but one, generalise the classic TI model:

 <p align="center">
   <img src="img/tibb_heirarchy.png" alt="The heirarchy of BI formulations"/>
 </p>

+Every one of these models relies on the notion of dividing the planning horizon into a finite set of time periods.

 The BI-2 model is a generalisation of the TI model to one in which at most two jobs can be processing in each time period.
 The BI-3 model is a generalisation of the BI-2 model to one in which at most three jobs can be processing in each time period.
 Like the TI model, these two BI models are an exact formulation that divides the planning horizon into time periods, which are referred to as buckets, of equal length.
 Unlike the TI model, the length of a period is a parameter of the models.
 For the BI-2 model the length of a period can be up to, and including, the processing time of the shortest job.
 For the BI-3 model the length of a period can be up to, and including, the sum of processing times of the two shortest jobs.

 If the period is of unit length then the TI, BI-2 and BI-3 models are equivalent.
 When longer periods are used, the BI models can have significantly fewer variables and nonzeros than the corresponding TI model, at the expense of a greater number of constraints - the vast majority of which are are tight simple variable bounds.

 The BI-2-V and BI-3-V generalise the BI-2 and BI-3 models respectively to ones in which the buckets can be variable length.
 The bucket sizes must still be chosen to ensure at most two and three jobs respectively can be processed in each bucket, however release dates and deadlines can utilised to define how the upper bound on bucket size may change over the time horizon.

-If certain conditions are satisfied then a BI-n model can be formulated in which a bucket may permit an arbitrary number of jobs to start within it.
+If certain conditions are satisfied by the problem data then a BI-n model can be formulated in which a bucket may permit an arbitrary number of jobs to start within it.

 Finally, the BI-* model generalises all of the above models.
 It is "a hybrid" of the BI-n, BI-3-V and BI-2-V models, in which each bucket in the time horizon belongs to one of three classes that differ according to the number of jobs permitted to start in the bucket.